SarahRoseLives/IRIS/README.md

 -   🔄 **Session restore**: Seamlessly reload your chat state and sync across devices/SASL accounts
 -   📋 **Channel list with real-time indicators**
 -   🖼️ **Image attachments**
-    - Send images in-line with your change directly from your Android device!
+    - Send images in-line with your chats directly from your Android device!
 -   🕹️ **Tap and hold on channels to leave/part**

-**New in recent versions:**
--   🔒 **End-to-end encryption in DMs (on demand for app users, over IRC)**
+-   🔒 **Encrypted DMs fully functional**
 -   **@ Mentions** for users with message highlighting
 -   😃 **IRC-safe emoji picker**